amazon-archives/amazon-cognito-identity-js/README.md

     });
 ```

 **Use case 12.** Starting and completing a forgot password flow for an unauthenticated user.

+Note that the inputVerificationCode method needs to be defined but does not need to actually do anything.
+If you would like the user the input the confirmation code on another page, you can make inputVerificationCode call a no-op
+and call confirmPassword later.

 ```javascript
     cognitoUser.forgotPassword({